PayFabric/Release-Notes/README.md

 # Release Notes

+## 1/29/2025

+### Integration Enhancements

+* The SAP Digital Payments integration now supports surcharging capabilities.

+## 11/21/2024

+### Integration Enhancements

+* Automated data synchronization between PayFabric and Sage Intacct is now available.
+Sage Intacct users can now configure their PayFabric organization to automatically synchronize Customers, Invoices and Payments from Sage Intacct with PayFabric.

 ## 10/23/2024

 **ADDED.** PayFabric authentication is being updated to require multi-factor authentication for all users.
 All users will need to validate their email address and configure multi-factor authentication after this release.